arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	![The updated website](Images/the-updated-website.png?raw=true)

 	_The Updated Website_

+	> **Note:**	You will see that the changes made in the previous steps are impacted in the live site.
+If you try to browse to the site while the changes are being deployed, you will still see the previous deployment.

 <a name="Exercise3" />
 ### Exercise 3 : Creating Azure Environments using Azure Resource Manager ###